arul-cfkube/cf-app-failover/README.md

 ## Guide to design Active/Active or Active/Passive deployments on Tanzu Application Service (Cloud Foundry)

 #### This guide assumes your are deploying both primary and secondary apps in same foundation.
+The apps can be deployed to seperate org or spaces

 ### Deploy the app in Primary Space.